mutawazin/mutawazin/content/articles/bank-account-types/index.en.md

 - Checkbooks can be issued and used for making payments.
 - Funds can be withdrawn, deposited, or transferred at any time, subject to certain limitations such as daily, monthly, and transaction limits.
 - Debit cards can be issued and used for withdrawals, deposits, transfers, or purchases.
-- Credit balance can be utilized to purchase time deposits or certificates of deposit (CDs).
+- Credit balance can be utilized to pay credit cards debt or to purchase time deposits or certificates of deposit (CDs).
 - Charge administrative fees.

 ## Savings Accounts